Qharny/DB_UI/README.md

     npm start
     ```

-5. Open your browser and visit `http://localhost:3000` to access the online Bookshop.
+5. Open your browser and visit `http://localhost:3000` to access the online Bookstore.

 ## Contributing